javierlopezdeancos/my-typescript-solid-examples/src/L.md

 ## ✔️  GOOD EXAMPLE

-> In this case we could replace the cars array pass by a sub cass brand card array as citroens = Citroen[] without broke
+> In this case we could replace the cars array pass by a sub class brand card array as `citroens = Citroen[]` without broke

 ```ts
 /*